KillaBoi/Scripts/README.md

-# Configs
+# Scripts
-My Configs for various system programs and game enhancements (cheats yes)
+My Miscellaneous Configs and Scripts for various system programs and Game enhancements (cheats, yes)